git-sunao/fft-extended-source/README.md

 # fft-finite-source
 Public version of FFT based evaluation of finite source magnification.

-FFT based method is implemented in `magnification/mag_fft.py`.
+FFT based method of finite soruce magnification is implemented in `magnification/mag_fft.py`.
+FFT based method of time averaged magnification is implemented in `magnification/timeave.py`.

 Please cite my paper if you use my code for your project.